RiceyBeMe/UniEsportsMaps/README.md

 This repositor contains a bunch of files designed to create maps for UK University Esports.

 List of universities from [NSE Points Table](https://nse.gg/), however small modifications could make this work for any list of Universities.

+The Jupyter Notebooks in this repositor walk through the process of generating all the files.

+## Folders
+**csv** - Contains .csv files with Uni stats and coordinates
+**regions** - Contains GeoJSON formatted .json files with premade university regions
+**uk_outlines** - Contains GeoJSON formatted .json files of the uk outline
 ## Modules
 ### Core
 [NumPy](https://numpy.org/)